severalnines/ansible-clustercontrol/README.md

 ### Install ClusterControl only

-If you would like to install ClusterControl only, just call the ``severalnines.clustercontrol`` role as the following:
+If you would like to install ClusterControl only, just call the ``severalnines.clustercontrol`` role as the following in the playbook:

 ```yml
 - hosts: clustercontrol-server